mockmodular/topos_3ds-video-player/README.md

 build.bat   (double-click from project root)
 ```

-- Must use a login shell (`-lc`) — otherwise `TEMP`/`TMP` is empty and GCC reports permission errors.
-- After changing directories, always run `make clean` first.
-- After replacing `.a` libraries, always run `make clean && make` — devkitPro Makefiles do not track `.a` dependencies.

----

 There have been so many changes and simplifications that I can no longer keep track of them all.